 - By having an annual permit, you don’t need to worry about using the pay and display machines.

 - The permission to park permit is free.
 It shows the car parking operators that you’re permitted to park on campus.

 - Along with the permit, you’ll need to pay to park each day.
 You can use a pay and display machine.

 How to apply for a permit

 You can apply for both types of permits online through myUWE, under the ‘My Details’ tab.
 If you’re eligible, you’ll be able to print your permit yourself.
 It needs to be displayed in your windscreen.
-Windscreen wallets can be purchased for a small fee from any The Students' Union at UWE shop.
+Windscreen wallets can be purchased for a small fee from any of The Students' Union at UWE shops.

 Failure to display a valid car parking permit will result in you receiving a Penalty Charge Notice (PCN).